DutchAzureMeetup/BigDataIngestion1/README.md

 # BigDataIngestion1

-Please follow this step to get everything working:
+Please follow this steps to get everything working: